astro4dev/OAD-Data-Science-Toolkit/README.md

 - <a href="https://github.com/scienceguyrob" target="_blank">Dr. Rob Lyon</a>, <a href="http://www.jodrellbank.manchester.ac.uk/people/staff/profile/?ea=robert.lyon" target="_blank">University of Manchester, UK</a>
 - <a href="http://www.manchester.ac.uk/research/anna.scaife/" target="_blank">Dr. Anna Scaife</a>, <a href="http://www.manchester.ac.uk/research/anna.scaife/" target="_blank">University of Manchester, UK</a>

+## How the toolkit works

+The toolkit itself is hosted on GitHub.
+To add your materials to the toolkit follow [this guide](CONTRIBUTING.md ).
+To understand more about how the toolkit works, take a look [here](How_the_toolkit_works.md).

 ## About the Office of Astronomy for Development